iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 You can use this message to do additional processing on the device.

+> Azure IoT Central and PnP expect a response on a desired property change.
+See [Input reported properties](./USE.md#input-reported-properties) for the message structure.

 ### Output command message
 When you send a direct method to the device from Azure, the node will send a node message to the output containing the command and its parameters: